App Development Cost: How to Estimate Your Mobile App Project

 As you can see, detailed estimation is a hard process that involves all team members.
 Outsourcing companies know that only 5% of all client requests actually become projects.
 For this reason, we can’t provide detailed estimates for every project that comes to us.
 That’s why it’s considered a best practice to make a rough estimate first to find out if a client is ready to work with a particular company.

 There are two major pricing models that we use:

 Firm fixed price involves an extremely detailed set of requirements that can’t be changed.

-The Time & Materials model is more flexible.
+The time and materials model is more flexible.
 With this model, you pay directly for the time spent on development.
-The amount of time spent can vary based on new functions you request and changes to requirements.
+The amount of time spent can vary based on the functionality you request and changes to requirements.

-Which model is best for you depends on the type of project you’re developing, but at Mobindustry we usually suggest the Time & Materials model because it allows us to make changes and adjust the app according to your wishes, which may change during development.
+Which model is best for you depends on the type of project you’re developing, but at Mobindustry we usually suggest the time and materials model because it allows us to make changes and adjust the app according to your wishes, which may change during development.

 Types of Clients

 In our experience, there are three types of clients who come to us with projects.
 The main difference for us as a development team is how detailed each client’s vision is.

 When a client comes to us, they may share:

 The process of working with a client depends on what they come to us with.
 Let’s discuss these differences in more detail.